 Support the W&M in Washington Program

-By contributing to the W&M in Washington Program, you will be giving students the opportunity to experience all that DC has to offer!
-In fact, just a few dollars goes a long way to making this Program more affordable to all students.
+By contributing to the W&M in Washington semester program, you will be giving students the opportunity to experience all that DC has to offer!
+In fact, just a few dollars goes a long way to making this program more affordable to all students.

 You can contribute online now with your credit card, using our secure web server.
 The contribution form will be pre-selected to direct your gift to the W&M in Washington Program, which supports student and faculty needs directly.